diznq/80s/README.md

 Prerequisites:
 - installed Lua librares (lualib.a and Lua headers possibly in /usr/local/include)
+- installed OpenSSL libraries if cryptograpic extensions are enabled
 - Linux (as of now, only epoll is supported as event loop provider, kqueue and IOCP to be in future)

 To compile the project, simply run `./build.sh`.